 At the high school level, Joseph coached the Cheyenne Mountain High School boys' team to the 2009 state semifinals.
 He also spent one year as the head coach of the boys and girls volleyball teams at Fountain Valley School in Colorado Springs.
 Under his direction, the boys' team won the Colorado state championship title with three all-state selections, while the girls' team finished as the district runner-up.

 Joseph is a 1993 graduate of Eckerd College.
 While with the Tritons, he was a four-year starter and all-conference selection on the men's intercollegiate club team.
 As a senior, he captained Eckerd to the NIRSA Final Four.

-He and his wife Jennifer, the Athletic Director at Fountain Valley School, have two children, five-year old Canyon and three-year old Ainsley.
+He and his wife Jennifer, the Athletic Director at Fountain Valley School, have two children, six-year old Canyon and four-year old Ainsley.